e32wong/CloCom/README.md

 It was generated using the newer Match 2017 StackOverflow database with the following criteria:

-- must have a least 3 lines in the code segment
+- Must have a least 3 lines in the code segment
-- must have the ```java``` tag
+- Must have the ```java``` tag
-- code mappings are only extracted from the answer of the post
+- Code mappings are only extracted from the answer of the post
-- question and answer must have a score larger than 0
+- Question and answer must have a score larger than 0
-- no NLP parse tree editing other than basic sentence refinements (see reason below as to why it isn't being applied in this tar file)
+- No NLP parse tree editing other than basic sentence refinements.
+The reason that the NLP is not processed in this database is because we recently moved the NLP component into the code clone detection tool.
+You can run it yourself using the Java class (NLP.java).
-- each mapping is named as "[questionID]-[answerID]-[codeSegmentNumber].autocom"
+- Each mapping is named as "[questionID]-[answerID]-[codeSegmentNumber].autocom"

 ## User Study